Sponsored links:

 Porte Auguste

-We go to the August Gate (Porte Auguste) (C; GPS: 43.839351, 4.363463) which is the surviving fragment of the city walls.
-On our way we pass the church of St. Perpetua and Sainte-Felicite (D; GPS: 43.835617, 4.363114), Museum of Natural History (E; GPS: 43.837606, 4.362969) and church of St. Baudile (F; GPS: 43.839351, 4.363887).
+We continue our tour by heading to the August Gate (Porte Auguste) (C; GPS: 43.839351, 4.363463), a magnificent surviving fragment of the city's ancient Roman walls.
+Along our route, we pass several other notable landmarks.
+These include the elegant church of St. Perpetua and Sainte-Felicite (D; GPS: 43.835617, 4.363114), the informative Museum of Natural History (E; GPS: 43.837606, 4.362969), and the beautiful church of St. Baudile (F; GPS: 43.839351, 4.363887).
+This walk provides a wonderful mix of ancient ruins and more recent historic buildings, showcasing the layers of Nîmes' past.

 Maison Carrée